DndrGunnr/Baxter-visual-servoing/README.md

 # Baxter Robot Arm Visual Servoing Control

-This repository contains code and resources for task-based control of the Baxter robot arm, developed as part of an advanced robotics lab.
-The goal is to implement visual servoing to control Baxter’s arm, first in a simulated environment (using CoppeliaSim) and then on a real Baxter robot.
+This repository contains code and resources for task-based control of the Baxter robot arm, developed as part of a Task-based Control lab.
+The goal is to implement visual servoing to control Baxter’s arm, first in a simulated environment (using CoppeliaSim).

 ## Project Overview

 In this lab, we control Baxter’s arm to center a colored sphere in its camera view at a defined distance.
-This involves computing joint velocities to perform classical visual servoing and handling joint constraints to avoid unnecessary rotations and joint limits.
+This involves computing joint velocities to perform classical visual servoing and handling joint constraints to avoid unnecessary rotations, visual constraints and joint limits.

 Key tools:
 - **CoppeliaSim**: For Baxter robot simulation.